d0lfx/goPwn/README.md

 # goPwn
 Gather informations of a user by steal user data on chrome files.. like ..
 [Cookies, History, and save password]

-# Compiling as a win .exe file
+# Compiling as a win .exe file on terminal
-GOOS=windows GOARCH=386 go build -o goPwn.exe goPwn.go
+$GOOS=windows GOARCH=386 go build -o goPwn.exe goPwn.go